haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/project/project-routes-more-cache.md

 ### `headers` {#cloud-cache-attrib-head}
 Defines on which values the cache key must depend.

-For example, if the `headers` key is the following:
+例如， if the `headers` key is the following:

 {% highlight yaml %}
 cache: